Cinema & Entertainment

 Over 40 years, Bruce Willis has built such an extensive body of work that he can’t be easily pigeon-holed.
 From comedy to action films, his unconventional choices have turned Hollywood’s codes upside down.

-Driven by challenge and curiosity, Bruce Willis has worked with the greatest directors; he has been at top of the box office many times and has always been able to bounce back after having endured criticism and failures.
+Driven by challenge and curiosity, Bruce Willis has worked with the greatest directors.
+He has been at the top of the box office many times and has always been able to bounce back after enduring criticism and failures.

 BRUCE WILLIS, ACTION HERO (LONG VERSION) 90’ or 52’